-- enabling social value, - encouraging participation by local businesses to support the local economy, and - protecting the environment using environmental criteria in contracts.
+• enabling social value,

+- encouraging participation by local businesses to support the local economy, and - using criteria in contracts that protect the environment and reduce carbon emissions.

-1. COMPLIANCE
+1 COMPLIANCE

 - 1.1 These Contract Procedure Rules (CPR) are the Council's contract standing orders under section 135 of the Local Government Act 1972.
-They must be followed every time the Council enters into a contract for works, supplies or services. - 1.2 All public procurement and other applicable laws (including any European Union law directly or indirectly in force in England at the relevant time) must be followed.
-Such laws override any conflicting provision of the CPR. - 1.3 These, the CPR must be read in conjunction with the Council's Constitution, including its Financial Procedure Rules, Procurement Quick Step Guide, (QSG) decision making processes and delegated authorities. - 1.4 These CPR are the minimum standards which must be adhered to.
+They must be followed every time the Council enters into a contract for works, supplies or services. - 1.2 All public procurement and other applicable laws (directly or indirectly in force in England at the relevant time) must be followed (ie the Public Contract Regulations 2015).
+Such laws override any conflicting provision of the CPR. - 1.3 These, the CPR must be read in conjunction with the Council's Constitution, including its Financial Procedure Rules, Procurement Quick Step Guide (QSG), decision making processes and delegated authorities. - 1.4 These CPR are the minimum standards which must be adhered to.
 Particular procurements may require a more thorough procedure than one defined by value alone, depending on the identifiable risks to the Council, or it may be beneficial to the Council to secure greater competition.
 If in any doubt as to the position on any procurement, consult the Procurement Team. - 1.5 The CPR aim to promote the highest standards of probity, integrity and impartiality using the key procurement principles of transparency, equal treatment, non-discriminatory and proportionate manner.
 They thereby offer the best justification against allegations of purchases having been made fraudulently or incorrectly. - 1.6 If it comes to notice of an Officer that there has been non-compliance with these CPR s/he shall without delay notify the Director of Resources who shall take such action as deemed necessary.

-2. PROCUREMENT PRINCIPLES
+2 PROCUREMENT PRINCIPLES

-- 2.1 The aim of every procurement process should be to achieve Value for Money, compliance with all legal requirements, and support the Council's policies and objectives. - 2.2 These CPR apply to the appointment of Consultants, sub-contractors and any other legal entity (when acting on behalf of the Council).
+- 2.1 The aim of every procurement process should be to achieve Value for Money, compliance with all legal requirements, and support the Council's policies and objectives. - 2.2 These CPR apply to the appointment of Consultants, sub-contractors and any other legal entity (when acting on behalf of the Council). - 2.3 Approval for any advance payments to the supplier before receiving the relevant works, supplies or services, must be sought in writing from the Assistant Director of Finance or Director of Resources before proceeding to ensure protection of the Council's interests. - 2.4 Tenders and Quotations over the value of £20,001 must be returned electronically via the Council's e-tendering system and opened by the procurement team and/or nominated officer.

-- 2.3 Approval for any advance payments to the supplier before receiving the relevant works, supplies or services, must be sought in writing from the Director of Resources before proceeding to ensure protection of the Council's interests. - 2.4 Tenders and Quotations received by fax or email must be rejected if above £20,001 as detailed in 2.6. - 2.5 Tenders and Quotations over the value of £20,001 must be returned electronically via the Council's e-tendering system and opened by the procurement team and/or nominated officer. - 2.6 All contracts except where lowest price was predetermined to be the appropriate contract award criterion shall be awarded based on the offer that represents the Most Economically Advantageous offer to the Council.
+2.5 All contracts except where lowest price was predetermined to be the appropriate contract award criterion shall be awarded based on the offer that represents the Most Economically Advantageous offer to the Council.

-3. EXCLUDED CONTRACTS
+3 EXCLUDED CONTRACTS

-The following contracts are not subject to these CPRs:

-- 3.1 Contracts of employment; - 3.2 Agreements regarding the acquisition, disposal or transfer of land only (i.e. without any connected development); - 3.3 Contracts where the price of the goods or materials is wholly controlled by government order or otherwise and no reasonably satisfactory alternative is available; - 3.4 For other reasons where there would be no genuine competition, or where the requirements of the competition have already been met e.g. frameworks; - 3.5 The disposal of obsolete assets.
+- 3.1 The following contracts are not subject to these CPRs: - Contracts of employment; - Agreements regarding the acquisition, disposal or transfer of land only (i.e. without any connected development); - Contracts where the price of the goods or materials is wholly controlled by Government order or otherwise and no reasonably satisfactory alternative is available; - For other reasons where there would be no genuine competition; - Where competition has already been carried out by a third party e.g. frameworks (see section 19) the competition requirements in section 7 shall not apply.
+However, we still need to operate in the spirit of ensuring fair, transparent, and proportionate procurement practices are followed, as required by the Public Contract Regulations 2015.